rleung888/self_driving_car_class1/writeup_template.md

 **Finding Lane Lines on the Road**

 The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road - COMPLETED
+* Make a pipeline that finds lane lines on the road - COMPLETED, REVIEWED AND MODIFIED BASED ON 1st REVIEW
-* Reflect on your work in a written report -- COMPELTED
+* Reflect on your work in a written report -- COMPLETED, REVIEW AND MODIFIED BASED ON 1st REVIEW
 * DID NOT COMPLETE THE OPTIONAL CHALLENGE PROJECT